What’s The Utility Of Arts? 10 Functions Of Artistic Creation

 But be careful, because Art can also serve to exercise ideological propaganda for a specific group A very clear example is found in Soviet poster art, whose ultimate objective was to transmit to the masses a distorted and duly reconstructed image of the regime.
 The same thing happened with Franco’s propaganda in Spain and, of course, with Hitler’s in Nazi Germany.

-You may be interested: The Sphinx of Giza: Origins and Characteristics of This Egyptian Monument
+You may be interested: The 14 Parts of the Microscope, and Their Functions

 But it is not necessary to turn to the totalitarian imagery of the 20th century to find art as propaganda.
 If we travel to the 16th century, we will see that the portraits of kings and emperors were carefully designed to convey to the viewer a specific idea of monarchy.
 The same thing happened with the Roman emperors, and also with the figure of Napoleon.
 In The Invalides of Paris, a colossal and excessive building erected as the pantheon of the Great Corsican, we find a profusion of reliefs that represent Napoleon as a new Zeus and as Caesar of the French.
 Can we say, then, that Les Invalides de Paris is a propaganda vehicle?
 Yeah.